Verifier

 DID Document (Optional)

 For issuers using decentralized identifiers, keys may be resolved via a DID document.
 The issuerKeyId corresponds to a verificationMethod in the DID document.
-DID resolution is an optional enhancement over the HTTPS well-known baseline.
+DID resolution is an optional enhancement.

 Inline Keys (Self-Contained Bundles)

-Settlement bundles for development and conformance testing may include sbaPublicKeyPem and spaPublicKeyPem directly.
+Settlement bundles for development and conformance testing may include sbaPublicKeyPem directly.
 This avoids external resolution and makes bundles self-contained for mpcp verify.

 Dispute Verification